0

 Buy on Amazon

 Laurie Lee Hall was raised in New England and trained in architecture at Rensselaer Polytechnic Institute.
-Her career included managing design and construction programs for the Church of Jesus Christ of Latter-day Saints as Chief Architect.
+Her career included managing design and construction programs for the Church of Jesus Christ of Latter-day Saints as its chief architect.
 She simultaneously served in several ecclesiastical leadership capacities until her church excommunicated her following her gender transition.
-Since then she has served in the Executive Committee of Affirmation LGBTQ Mormons, Families & Friends.
+Since then she has served on the executive committee of Affirmation: LGBTQ Mormons, Families & Friends.
 In 2023, she became the first transgender recipient of Affirmation’s Paul Mortensen Award for leadership within the LGBTQ/Mormon-adjacent community.
-She and her partner, Nancy Beaman, live in Kentucky and are the parents of nine children and twenty-four grandchildren.
+She and her partner, Nancy Beaman, live in Kentucky and have nine children and twenty-four grandchildren.

 Autobiography/LGBTQ+